Avoid leaving your data unsecure by learning from the largest cyber security breaches of 2020.

 Tesco Data Breach – March 2020

 600,000 Tesco Clubcard account holders were issued new cards after a database of stolen usernames and passwords was used to access online accounts.
-Everyone effected was emailed and their Clubcard points were restored.
+Everyone affected was emailed, and their Clubcard points were restored.

 Boots Data Breach – March 2020